-When it comes to rental car plans, leave all the heavy lifting to the pros.
-Companies like Auto Europe will have the car of your choosing ready for pick up just when you want it (preferably after a leisurely breakfast on your hotel terrace) at your destination of choice in town.
-The only decision you'll have to make is the style you'd like to cruise the coast in: Maserati, Mini Cooper or Mercedes?
+When it comes to rental car plans, leave all the heavy lifting to the pros: Companies like Auto Europe will have the car of your choosing ready for pick up just when you want it (preferably after a leisurely breakfast on your hotel terrace) at your destination of choice in town.
+The only decision you'll have to make is the style you'd like to cruise the coast in.

 There's no lack of rosé in Saint-Tropez, but you can sleep amongst the vineyards themselves in the heart of wine country in nearby Cotignac.
-Nestled under limestone cliffs, the medieval village was once known as the "Saint-Tropez of the Haut Var," the northern part of Provence, where the jetset circle would escape the crowds of Saint-Tropez to throw extravagant parties.
-These days, the village is more about keeping its picturesque locale and natural beauty a bit of a secret.
-Stop in on Tuesday when the village's main drag transforms into the bustling weekly market selling everything from fresh fruit and vegetables to truffle-filled cheese, and locally made charcuterie and honey.
+Nestled under limestone cliffs, the medieval village was once known as the "Saint-Tropez of the Haut Var," the northern part of Provence, where the jet-set circle would escape the crowds of Saint-Tropez to throw extravagant parties.
+These days, the village's picturesque locale and natural beauty are a bit of a secret.
+Stop in on Tuesday when the village's main drag transforms into the bustling weekly market selling everything from fresh fruit and vegetables to truffle-filled cheese along with locally made charcuterie and honey.

-Third Stop: Outdoor Adventuring at the Gorges du Verdon
+Fourth Stop: Outdoor Adventures at the Gorges du Verdon

-Fourth Stop: Spa Escape at Les Baux de Provence
+Fifth Stop: A Spa Escape at Les Baux de Provence

-About two and a half hours away, all signs of city life seep away as you drive through a series of small villages and nature parks arriving at the forest-encased, Domaine de Manville, a former farmhouse that's been transformed into a 30-room luxury hotel.
-With all the amenities of a resort but with the feel of a countryside manor, the hotel is the perfect place to completely zen out with your other half — indulging in days by the open-air pool surrounded by olive trees; spa treatments with products crafted from locally sourced ingredients; and candlelit dinners on the terrace prepared by the domaine's Chef Dupuis-Baumal, who's worked alongside the best at Michelin-starred spots around the country.
+About two and a half hours away, all signs of city life seep away as you drive through a series of small villages and nature parks on your way to the forest-encased Domaine de Manville, a former farmhouse that's been transformed into a 30-room luxury hotel.
+With all the amenities of a resort but the feel of a countryside manor, the hotel is the perfect place to completely zen out with your other half.
+Picture days by the open-air pool surrounded by olive trees, spa treatments with products crafted from locally sourced ingredients, and candlelit dinners on the terrace prepared by the domain's Chef Dupuis-Baumal, who's worked alongside the best at Michelin-starred spots around the country.